jspinak/brobot/docs/docs/ai-brobot-project-creation.md

 - **EnhancedConditionalActionChain for elegant UI interactions with proper sequential composition**
 - **ActionHistory for probabilistic mock testing and integration tests**
 - **Screen-adaptive RegionBuilder with Position integration for resolution-independent automation**
+- **Integrated logging with DiagnosticLogger for comprehensive pattern matching diagnostics**
 - Direct access to state components
 - Automatic initial state verification
 - Configuration-driven behavior